ikram-hamizi/blink-detection-dlib/README.md

 # Eye Blink Detection

-**LIMITATION**: The lightweight installation of OpenCV is unstable (e.g. screen can go black, messages in the terminal...).
+**LIMITATION 1**: The lightweight installation of OpenCV is unstable (e.g. screen can go black, messages in the terminal...).
 Although I installed a lihghtweight version of OpenCV, I recommend the proper installation following this tutorial [LINK](https://www.pyimagesearch.com/2018/08/15/how-to-install-opencv-4-on-ubuntu/).
 It takes a long time however.

+**LIMITATION 2**: Depending on the host system, the option `--alarm` might result in an error: `ALSA lib pcm_dmix.c (snd_pcm_dmix_open) unable to open slave` (ALSA manages the sound card at the kernel level).

 ## PROGRAM:
 Detects the number of blinks of a person in real time and sleeping.
 - **INPUT:** `-p` a pretrained facial landmarks detectors
 - **Optional Input**: `--video` path of a video file.
 The default is: a video stream from a webcam.
 - **OUTPUT:** A window with the video + the number of blinks

 ## PROPERTIES:
 1. Only one person should be in the video (+)